 How can Medicare ineligible asylum seekers access public healthcare in Queensland?

-The Minister for Health and Minister for Ambulance Services, The Honourable Cameron Dick announced in July 2017 that the Queensland Government has approved providing vulnerable Medicare-ineligible asylum seekers with access to public health services at no charge.
+In 2017 that the Queensland Government approved providing vulnerable Medicare-ineligible asylum seekers with access to public health services at no charge.

 What are the health and screening needs of asylum seekers in Australia?

 See the Royal Children’s Hospital Melbourne Immigrant Health Service for a detailed description.

 REPORTS about Asylum Seekers

 - Supporting economic growth in uncertain times: Permanent pathways for Temporary Protection visa and Safe Haven